 Compensation You May Be Entitled to

 - Lost earning capacity: Some injured seamen cannot return to their line of work.
 If the injury is severe enough, they may be unable to work.
 The Jones Act allows for the recovery of lost earning capacity.
 Calculating the damage to your earning capacity is complex.
-Our Louisiana Jones Act lawyers may work with financial experts to determine the extent of your losses and fight for adequate compensation.
+Our Jones Act lawyers in Louisiana may work with financial experts to determine the extent of your financial losses and fight for adequate compensation.

-- Injury-related medical needs (current and future): If you require ongoing medical care, such as follow-up appointments, you can include these future medical costs may in your claim.
+- Injury–related medical needs (current and future): If you require ongoing medical care, such as follow-up appointments, you can include these future medical costs in your claim.

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.